 Also, you will get more traffic if people are referred to your videos by their friends.
 Events that are solely promoted by their event creators tend to not attract as much of an audience.
 Consider including church members in your live stream to help motivate sharing.
 For example, you can invite your youth group to prepare a contribution or regularly host "guests" from your congregation.
 Members of your church who are included in the streaming process will do a lot of promotion for you.

-Remember your Audience
+5. Remember your audience

 With live video your audience can grow significantly and is almost always larger than just who is in the pews.
 It's extremely important now that you've successfully set up your live streams (and let your users know when and where to find them) to include your entire audience in your videos.
 Make sure to engage with your online audience as much as your live audience.
 Make sure they feel included!
 Use chat and commenting functions for this.
 With Restream it is easy to maintain chat conversations and get a feed of the comments coming in from online viewers.

 This may sound like a joke, but it's not.
 You can save yourself time and stress by uploading and scheduling pre-recorded video to play as live video.
-This benefit isn't available on most platforms, but is offered in a few third-party tools, including Restream's Scheduler.
+This benefit isn't available on most platforms, but it is offered in a few third-party tools, including Restream's Scheduler.

 No matter what you decide to try, don't be afraid to take the first step.
-Even a little bit of authenticity through live video can go a long way to building a vibrant online community around your church.
+Even a little bit of authenticity through live video can go a long way toward building a vibrant online community around your church.